UNCLE SAM DAY | SEPTEMBER 13

-The man behind the iconic image and fascinating nickname for the United States government is recognized on Uncle Sam Day, born on September 13, 1766.
+On September 13th, the United States recognizes Uncle Sam Day.
+The day commemorates the man behind the iconic image and fascinating nickname for the United States government who was born on September 13, 1766.

-Sam Wilson, a meatpacker from New York, supplied barrels of meat to soldiers during the war of 1812.
+Sam Wilson, a meatpacker from New York, was born on September 12, 1766, and supplied barrels of meat to soldiers during the war of 1812.
 To identify the meat for shipment, Wilson prominently stamped “U.S.” on the barrels.
 It wasn’t long before the soldiers dubbed the grub a delivery from Uncle Sam.
 As such nicknames tend to do, its popularity spread.

-The first illustration of Uncle Sam is unlike the one we know today.
+The first illustration of Uncle Sam is unlike the one we know now.
 Published by Harper’s Weekly in 1861, the young government representative (a starred bandana on his head and wearing a striped vest) is depicted dividing up Virginia like a butcher.
-The image of Uncle Sam would take many forms over the years.
+Through the years, the image of Uncle Sam would take many forms.

-Credit is given to German-born illustrator and cartoonist Thomas Nast for developing the long-legged Uncle Sam with the starred top hat and striped pants who is more like the one we know today.
-The Harper’s Weekly political cartoonist took on many issues with his Uncle Sam character including Boss Tweed, Union recruitment, and Reconstruction.
+Credit is given to German-born illustrator and cartoonist Thomas Nast for developing the long-legged Uncle Sam familiar to us.
+With the starred top hat and striped pants, the Uncle Sam debut in Harper’s Weekly, also.
+He took on many issues with Nast as his illustrator.
+Some of the issues topics included Boss Tweed, Union recruitment, and Reconstruction.

 During the modern era, Uncle Sam obtained some color.
 The United States Army awarded Montgomery Flagg with the artwork for the familiar portrait used in the “I Want You For The U.S. Army” campaign during World War I. It first appeared on the cover of Leslie’s Weekly, an illustrated literary and news magazine.